GRAPHIC-Take Five: G7 - deep in the Woods?

 Markets have nearly priced in a Bank of England rate cut over the next 12 months after Governor Mark Carney signaled he could be about to join other central banks in cutting rates.
 Economists expect year-on-year inflation for June to come in at 2% on Wednesday.
 But if the reading falls below the central bank’s target rate of 2%, chances of a rate cut may rise.

-However, other data is expected to come in a touch stronger.
+However, other data are expected to come in stronger.
 Average weekly earnings are expected to rise on Tuesday by 3.2% year-on-year in the three months to May versus a 3.1% increase in April.
-Retail sales - due out on Thursday - are expected have risen by 2.5% year-on-year in June after a 2.3% increase in May.
+Retail sales - due out on Thursday - are expected to have risen 2.5% year-on-year in June after a 2.3% gain in May.

-Brexit of course remains the elephant in the room and is the main reason why sterling has fallen by 20% since June 2016, with the country gearing up to hear who the country’s next prime minister will be on July 23. -ANALYSIS-Hot summer ahead for sterling as UK economy, politics go sour -Pound headed for record 10th week of losses -UPDATE 1-BoE says British banks ready for no-deal Brexit, trade war
+Brexit, of course, remains the elephant in the room and is the main reason why sterling has fallen by 20% since June 2016, with the country gearing up to hear on July 23 who the country’s next prime minister will be. -ANALYSIS-Hot summer ahead for sterling as UK economy, politics go sour -Pound headed for record 10th week of losses -UPDATE 1-BoE says British banks ready for no-deal Brexit, trade war

-Reporting by Karin Strohecker, Sujata Rao, Saikat Chatterjee, Josephine Mason, Olga Cotaga in London and Vidya Ranganathan in Singapore Editing by Frances Kerry
+Reporting by Karin Strohecker, Sujata Rao, Saikat Chatterjee, Josephine Mason, Olga Cotaga in London and Vidya Ranganathan in Singapore; editing by Frances Kerry, Larry King